 If you’ve been virtuous all year and have confidence in that Christmas bonus then why not indulge in a luxury feast that will make a mark on your memory as much as it does on your tastebuds.

 What: Designed for wooing clients and colleagues, the extravagant thirteen course festive menu from the Kobe beef specialists at Engawa was available for a mere £235 last year.
 Cost aside, the unique gastronomic experience promises breath taking culinary prowess showcasing one of Japan’s most expensive and sought-after ingredients.
 Highlights might include a Kobe sirloin steak with sea urchin, cheese and truffle cream sauce.

 Indian Accent, Mayfair

-What: For a luxury feast that sings of warmer climes, served in the most elegant of Mayfair dining rooms, the Christmas Eve tasting menu at Indian Accent is a serious feast of innovative and unusual dishes.
-Tofu masala with shishito peppers, asparagus & quinoa puffs; wild mushroom kabab with roast pumpkin & curry leaf moilee; and a carrot halwa tart with ginger candy ice cream are just some of the options available to diners.
+What: For a luxury feast that sings of warmer climes, served in the most elegant of Mayfair dining rooms, the Christmas Eve tasting menu at Indian Accent is always a serious feast of innovative and unusual dishes.
+Tofu masala with shishito peppers, asparagus & quinoa puffs; wild mushroom kabab with roast pumpkin & curry leaf moilee; and a carrot halwa tart with ginger candy ice cream are just some of the options which have been available to diners in the past.
 The menu also boasts vegetarian and non-vegetarian variants for each dish so that everybody will be satisfied.